We challenge ourselves to keep moving.

 The Documentary

-Expedition Parkimanjaro documents the journey of Marco Masoni, a father, educator and adventurer diagnosed with Early Onset Parkinson's Disease who tackles climbing Mount Kilimanjaro while being virtually accompanied by people with Parkinson’s all over the world.
+Expedition Parkimanjaro documents the journey of Marco Masoni, a father, educator and adventurer diagnosed with Early Onset Parkinson's Disease who tackles climbing Mount Kilimanjaro while dealing with the challenges presented by his condition.

 We will also use the documentary to raise money for Parkinson’s advocacy organizations that are action driven and aligned with our mission.